netzmacht/contao-i18n/README.md

 If no page alias is given, the page id is used instead.
 Folder aliases get escaped to underscores.

 `{{t::domain:path.to.translation}}`
-Translate from a given domain.
+Translate from a custom domain.

 Note: The dot syntax is used for the array structure of the language file.
+Note: Nested insert tags are supported in the translation strings.

 ### Navigation modules